 The European data is also being expanded by Cedefop to populate the EU Skills Panorama.
-The latter is a new website/portal aiming to provide a comprehensive one stop shop for LMI at a pan-European level.
-This is still under development by Cedefop.
-The current version can be found at: http://euskillspanorama.cedefop.europa.eu/
+The latter is a new website/portal aiming to provide a comprehensive one-stop shop for LMI at a pan-European level.
+This is still under development by Cedefop and the next phase will move from the current policy orientation to careers guidance counselling, but retaining the limited resolution of 2-digit occupational classification for most labour market information.
+The current version can be found at: http://euskillspanorama.cedefop.europa.eu